RIC Plan Leads

 (former) Housing and Virtual Regional Operations Center (VROC) Plans Lead

-As the acting Regional Integration Center manager, Dina Maniotis has overall responsibility for the RCPGP for the NY-NJ-CT-PA Project Site.
+Dina Maniotis served as the acting Regional Integration Center manager and had the overall responsibility for the RCPGP for the NY-NJ-CT-PA Project Site.
 After a career in the nonprofit sector — most recently with the Catholic Charities of Brooklyn-Queens — Maniotis joined NYC OEM in 2006.
-Maniotis has led development of a number of major citywide plans focused on the individuals and families impacted by disasters.
-These include the NYC Family Assistance Center Plan, the NYC Disaster Assistance Service Center Plan, the NYC Donations and Volunteer Management Plan, the NYC Disaster Animal Response Plan, and the Special Needs Advance Warning System.
+Maniotis led the development of a number of major citywide plans focused on the individuals and families impacted by disasters.
+These included the NYC Family Assistance Center Plan, the NYC Disaster Assistance Service Center Plan, the NYC Donations and Volunteer Management Plan, the NYC Disaster Animal Response Plan, and the Special Needs Advance Warning System.
 Maniotis has graduate degrees in liberal studies, family therapy, and public administration.

 (former) Logistics Plan Lead

-Alex Markowski is Assistant Commissioner for Logistics at NYC OEM.
-He has been with NYC OEM since 2003 and has developed several plans, including the nationally recognized NYC Plan for Mobilizing Strategic National Stockpile Assets and the Logistics Strategy for the NYC Coastal Storm Plan.
+Alex Markowski served as the Assistant Commissioner for Logistics at NYC OEM.
+He joined the NYC OEM in 2003 and developed several plans, including the nationally recognized NYC Plan for Mobilizing Strategic National Stockpile Assets and the Logistics Strategy for the NYC Coastal Storm Plan.
 In 2007, he established an emergency supply stockpile program to support emergency shelter operations.
 Markowski served in the NYC Emergency Operations Center during several planned and no-notice events, including the northeast blackout in 2003, the Republican National Convention in 2004, and the transit strike in 2005.
 In 2008, he coordinated emergency logistics operations out of the Harris County, Texas, Emergency Operations Center after Hurricane Ike impacted the greater Houston area.
 Markowski holds a bachelor of arts in political science and history from Loyola University in Maryland and a master of arts in national security studies from Georgetown University.

 Geographic Information Systems (GIS) Plan Lead